tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/Activities/01-Stu_Eavesdropping_On_Server/README.md

 # Eavesdropping on the Server

 Every time someone uses the internet or a network, a client sends a message to a server, and that server responds.
-Explore the relationship between `client` and `server` in more detail by navigating the web with an internet browser and eavesdropping in on the communications sent between `client` and `server`.
+Explore the relationship between `client` and `server` in more detail by navigating the web with an internet browser and eavesdropping on the communications sent between `client` and `server`.
 Review the data that is sent between client and server with an internet browser's developer console.

 The process to launch the developer console for an internet browser is different for each browser.
 Links to documentation for Firefox, Chrome, and Safari can be found [here](https://support.airtable.com/hc/en-us/articles/232313848-How-to-open-the-developer-console).